ManuelSzewc/ML4DT/README.md

 # ML4DT
-A repository for the ML4DT work done by Ezequiel Alvarez, Federico Lamagna and Manuel Szewc
+A repository for the ML4DT work done by Ezequiel Alvarez, Federico Lamagna and Manuel Szewc The script runs on Python, it requires the Keras package for the building and training of the Neural Networks.

-In this repository we include the necessary files to reproduce plots present in our work /..arxiv-id/
+In this repository we include the necessary files to reproduce plots present in article /arxiv-id/

 The main components are: